mixxxdj/manual/source/chapters/advanced_topics.rst

 Nearly every knob, button, or fader you see in Mixxx's interface is controllable via Mixxx's "control" system.
-The control system allows skins, MIDI controllers, and HID controllers to control Mixxx via a single interface.
+The control system allows skins, :term:`MIDI` controllers, :term:`HID` controllers and keyboards to control Mixxx via a single interface.

 A control is identified by a "group" (which is used for grouping associated controls) and a "key" (the name of the individual control).